Open Source API Firewall¶

 The product is open source, available at DockerHub and already got 1 billion (!!!) pulls.
 To support this project, you can star the repository.

-Discover Shadow APIs and undocumented endpoints (if running API Firewall in the logging mode)
+Discover Shadow APIs and undocumented API endpoints

 API schema validation and positive security model¶